yungchou/contoso.insurance/Hands-on lab/Before the HOL - Building a resilient IaaS architecture.md

     -   Virtual machine name: **LABVM**
     -   Location: **Choose the closest Azure region to you**.
     -   Size: **D2S\_V3 Standard**
-    -   User name: **demouser**
+    -   Username: **demouser**
     -   Password: **demo\@pass123**
     -   Public inbound ports: **RDP (3389)**

     ![Fields in the Basics tab display the previously defined settings.](images/Setup/image6.png "Basics tab")

-    >**Note**: If the Azure Subscription you are using is [NOT]{.underline} a trial Azure subscription, you may want to choose the DS2\_V2 to have more power in this LABMVM.
+    >**Note**: If the Azure Subscription you are using is **NOT** a trial Azure subscription, you may want to choose the DS2\_V2 to have more power in this LABMVM.
 If you are using a trial subscription or one that you know has a restriction on the number of cores, choose the DS1\_V2.

 6. On the **Management** tab, create a new diagnostics storage account with a unique name.